-- A portable 20 lb.
-ABC fire extinguisher will be placed no closer than 25 feet or further than 75 feet from the fueling point

-- "NO SMOKING" signs will be posted

-- Self-locking fuel nozzle prohibited

-- Spill kit will be stored nearby

-- Tanks will be grounded and when dispensing flammable liquids, the containers will be bonded
+- A portable 20-lb.
+ABC fire extinguisher will be placed no closer than 25 feet and no further than 75 feet from the fueling point. - "NO SMOKING" signs shall be posted. - · Self-locking fuel nozzles are prohibited. - A spill kit shall be stored nearby. - Tanks shall be grounded and when dispensing flammable liquids, and the containers shall be bonded.